rpbouman/huey/README.md

 ### Query
 Controls the behavior of the query editor.
 - Autorun: whether queries execute automatically after editing the query
+#### Filter
+Settings to control the Query's filter behavior
+- Search timeout (ms): the number of milliseconds to wait after user input before running a query to populate the filter picklist.
+- Picklist pagesize: the number of rows to fetch per query to populate the filter picklist.
 ### Pivot Table
 Settings that control the appearance and behavior of the Pivot Table
 - Max. cellwidth (ch): Columns grow according to the largest value, up to this value.
 The unit is ch - the number of characters.